govau/design-system-site/content/components/core/code/scss-functions.md

 An example of a use case for this class could be to provide more context to a `read more` link on a webpage.

-Using this class, additional information about what the `read more` link relates to could be hidden from the browser, but will still be picked up by a screen reader.
-This would provide a screen reader user with the required context to understand what information is being provided.

 `AU-sronly()`